Thursday, 30 April 2009

 This G20 Summit

-History teaches us that is it not very often where two or more countries agree on something, that each country will act upon what was agreed on in exactly the same way.
+History teaches us that is it not very often when two or more countries agree on something that each country will act upon what was agreed on in exactly the same way.
 In the G20, there are 19 countries and the European Union, which itself is a political union of 27 member states, only four of which are represented independently in the G20.
 The way I see it, this is a hodge-podge of diverging interests and it seems clear that no form of consensus can ever be achieved in actuality, although on paper the final communique to be produced at the end of this summit will undoubtedly purport that there has in fact been consensus.
 Recent political history is replete with examples of agreements made on paper, on which are conferred as many different interpretations as there are signatories to the agreements.

 The very nature of the G20 itself is such that there can and should be no disagreement.
 Yet, even before the meeting began it was well known, with regard to regulatory reform, that there was a split between the Anglo Saxon capitalist model of the UK and the USA on the one hand, and the more interventionist European model of Germany and France.
 Indeed, France's Monsieur